microsoft/TypeScript-Handbook/pages/Decorators.md

 ## Class Decorators

 A *Class Decorator* is declared just before a class declaration.
-The *Class Decorator* is applied to the constructor of the class and can be used to observe, modify, or replace a class definition.
+The class decorator is applied to the constructor of the class and can be used to observe, modify, or replace a class definition.
-A *Class Decorator* cannot be used in a declaration file, or in any other ambient context (such as on a `declare` class).
+A class decorator cannot be used in a declaration file, or in any other ambient context (such as on a `declare` class).

-The expression for the *Class Decorator* will be called as a function at runtime, with the constructor of the decorated class as its only argument.
+The expression for the class decorator will be called as a function at runtime, with the constructor of the decorated class as its only argument.

-If the *Class Decorator* returns a value, it will replace the class declaration with the provided constructor function.
+If the class decorator returns a value, it will replace the class declaration with the provided constructor function.

 > NOTE&nbsp; Should you chose to return a new constructor function, you must take care to maintain the original prototype.
   The logic that applies decorators at runtime will **not** do this for you.

-The following is an example of a *Class Decorator* (`@sealed`) applied to the `Greeter` class:
+The following is an example of a class decorator (`@sealed`) applied to the `Greeter` class:

 ```ts
 @sealed